Tessil/array-hash/README.md

 The library provides two classes: `tsl::array_map` and `tsl::array_set`.

 ### Overview
-- Header-only library, just include [src/](src/) to your include path and you're ready to go.
+- Header-only library, just add the project to your include path and you are ready to go.
 - Low memory usage with good performances.
 - By default the maximum allowed size for a key is set to 65 535.
 This can be raised through the `KeySizeT` template parameter.
 - By default the maximum size of the map is limited to 4 294 967 296 elements.
 This can be raised through the `IndexSizeT` template parameter.